 Why does the use of turn signals fail to get the driving public’s respect?
 It is due in part because it is a low priority law enforcement item.
 The police will enforce the turn signal law if they have the time for it.
-Another reason is that many drivers think of it as being nothing more than an act of courtesy and fail to understand its safety implications.
+Another reason is that many drivers think of it as an act of courtesy and fail to understand its safety implications.
 Many Fullerton car accidents can be avoided through the simple act of signaling your intention to turn.

 How Turn Signal Neglect Can Be Deadly